Senior Center

 Newsletter INSIGHT

 Every month our Center produces a newsletter to keep you up to date on what’s happening here.
 It includes all kinds of helpful information including upcoming trips, the month’s menu for meals, times and dates of classes and activities available for joining, as well as other helpful tidbits.
-Please feel free to browse this month’s INSIGHT:
+Please feel free to browse this month’s INSIGHT.
+Hard copies are available for pick up at the Senior Center.

 Nutrition / Meals on Wheels